Visit the Tang

 • Service Animals: Service animals are always welcome at the Tang Museum.

-• Wheelchairs: The Museum is accessible to wheelchair users.
+• Wheelchairs: The Museum is accessible to wheelchair users; however, the wheelchair lift between the second floor and the Mezzanine is undergoing repairs.
 A wheelchair is available free of charge at the coat room on a first-come, first-served basis.
 Coatroom and free lockers are also available.

 For Exhibitions: Contact Rachel Seligman, Assistant Director for Curatorial Affairs, at rseligma@skidmore.edu.